-Information Other than the Financial Report and Auditor's Report
+Information other than the financial report and auditor's report thereon

 The Directors are responsible for the other information.
-The other information comprises the information in the Company's Annual Report for the year ended 30 June 2017, but does not include the financial report and the auditor's report thereon.
+The other information comprises the information included in the Group's annual report for the year ended 30 June 2019, but does not include the financial report and our auditor's report thereon.